 House sitting has become one of the best ways to travel long-term when you are on a budget.
 When I first wrote this post in 2019 I had only been a house sitter for a short time.
 In fact, I had only done it twice.
-Now I’m updating this post, because as of March 2022, even with covid restricting my travels, I have managed to fit in many more house sits.
-In this post I will answer your questions about what is house sitting and how to become a house sitter, plus provide loads of tips and tricks on how you can do this while working and travelling around the world.
+Now I’m updating this post, because as of January 2023, even with covid restricting my travels, I have managed to fit in many more house sits.
+In this post I will answer your questions about what is house sitting and how to become a house sitter.
+Plus, provide lots of tips and tricks on how you can do this while working and travelling around the world.
 So let’s get your house sitting adventures started.

 What is House Sitting?

 House sitting is where you live in someone else’s home and look after it while they are away.
 As well as the house you may need to look after their pets and plants and do small jobs like take the garbage bin out.
 This could be for a weekend, a week, a month or longer.
 For the homeowner, they get peace of mind that their home, pets and plants are being well cared for.
 And you get free accommodation and use of the house.
 Win-win.

 PS: Sometimes you may be paid to house and pet sit.
 I highly suggest if you are being paid to get the terms and the amount down in writing so there are no disagreements at the end of the house sit.
 I’ve also come across where the homeowner wants you to cover the cost of utilities you use.

 Why Become a House Sitter